jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/NewDynamics/task.md

-Next, we need to restore the dynamic behavior of our game — the ability to add and remove objects dynamically during the play.
+Next, we need to restore the dynamic behavior of our game — the ability to add and remove objects dynamically during play.
 To do so, we will re-implement the doubly linked list data structure in terms of object-oriented programming.
 Before proceeding with this task, please first finish the `Ownership` module, as we will need some concepts taught there.

-First of all, instead of completely rewriting the `GameplayStaticScene` class, we will just add a new class --- `GameplayDynamicScene`, where we will implement the new dynamic functionality.
+First of all, instead of completely rewriting the `GameplayStaticScene` class, we will just add a new class — `GameplayDynamicScene`, where we will implement the new dynamic functionality.

 Please have a look at the declaration of the `GameplayDynamicScene` class (file `dynscene.hpp`), and its definition (file `dynscene.cpp`).
 You can find the brief description of its methods in the documentation comments.

 The `GameplayDynamicScene` class has a field `objects` of `GameObjectList` class.
-This is the main class we are going to work with in this task — it will implement the doubly linked list (its declaration and definition can be found in the files `gobjectlist.hpp` and `gobjectlist.cpp` respectively).
+This is the main class we are going to work with in this task — it will implement the doubly linked list.
+Its declaration and definition can be found in the files `gobjectlist.hpp` and `gobjectlist.cpp` respectively.

 This time, using the object-oriented programming and ownership model, we will implement a list that will own its nodes.